bioperl/bioperl.github.io/formats/sequence_formats/FASTA_sequence_format.md

 File extensions
 ---------------

 There are no standard file extensions for FASTA formatted files.
-However, common ones are .fa and .fsa.
+However, common ones are `.fa` and `.fsa`.
 [NCBI](http://www.ncbi.nlm.nih.gov/) distributes their genomic data in FASTA format using four different extensions: `.fna` for whole genomic DNA sequences, `.faa` for protein coding sequences (CDS), `.ffn` for the untranslated nucleotide sequences for each CDS, and `.frn` for nucleotide sequences of RNA related features.